pkdevaraj/Presentations/Chef_Nodes.md

 - For the chef-client, two important aspects of nodes are groups of attributes and run-lists.
 An attribute is a specific piece of data about the node, such as a network interface, a file system, the number of clients a service running on a node is capable of accepting, and so on.
 A run-list is an ordered list of recipes and/or roles that are run in an exact order.
 The node object consists of the run-list and node attributes, which is a JSON file that is stored on the Chef server.
 The chef-client gets a copy of the node object from the Chef server during each chef-client run and places an updated copy on the Chef server at the end of each chef-client run.
 - An attribute is a specific detail about a node.
 Attributes are used by the chef-client to understand:

- The current state of the node
+     -- The current state of the node
- What the state of the node was at the end of the previous chef-client run What the state of the node should be at the end of the current chef-client run
+     -- What the state of the node was at the end of the previous chef-client run -- What the state of the node should be at the end of the current chef-client run

 - Attributes are defined by:

- The state of the node itself
+     -- The state of the node itself.
- Cookbooks (in attribute files and/or recipes)
+     -- Cookbooks (in attribute files and/or recipes) -- Roles
- Roles
- Environments
+     -- Environments

 - During every chef-client run, the chef-client builds the attribute list using:

- Data about the node collected by Ohai
+     --  Data about the node collected by Ohai
- The node object that was saved to the Chef server at the end of the previous chef-client run The rebuilt node object from the current chef-client run, after it is updated for changes to cookbooks (attribute files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself
+     -- The node object that was saved to the Chef server at the end of the previous chef-client run -- The rebuilt node object from the current chef-client run, after it is updated for changes to cookbooks (attribute            files and/or recipes), roles, and/or environments, and updated for any changes to the state of the node itself

- After the node object is rebuilt, all of attributes are compared, and then the node is updated based on attribute precedence.
+- After the node object is rebuilt, all of attributes are compared, and then the node is updated based on attribute precedence.
 At the end of every chef-client run, the node object that defines the current state of the node is uploaded to the Chef server so that it can be indexed for search.

 - Attributes

  An attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, the version(s) of available programming languages that are available, and so on.
  An attribute may be unique to a specific node or it can be identical across every node in the organization.
 Attributes are most commonly set from a cookbook, by using knife, or are retrieved by Ohai from each node prior to every chef-client run.
 All attributes are indexed for search on the Chef server.